quickwit-oss/tantivy/doc/src/index-fileformats.md

 ## Index metadata
 For a given index, Tantivy stores the following metadata in a json file `meta.json` :
-- the list of segments with its metadata id, max_doc, deletes ;
+- the list of segments with its metadata id, max_doc, deletes
-- the index schema represented by the list of fields with name, type and option data ;
+- the index schema represented by the list of fields with name, type and option data
-- the opstamp or timestamp of the operation (commit).
+- the opstamp or timestamp of the operation (commit)

 ```
 {